jacobrosenthal/rust-training-aimldevfest-2019/src/iterators.md

 }
 ```

-`flatten` iterates through iterators like n dimensional structures and concatenates them one after the other, or "flattens" them.
-If we had a two dimensional array of arrays and wanted to turn it into a single flat array we would use `flatten`
+`flatten()` iterates through iterators like n dimensional structures and concatenates them one after the other, or "flattens" them.
+If we had a two dimensional array of arrays and wanted to turn it into a single flat array we would use `flatten()`.

 ```rust,editable
 fn main() {